My Hiking Guide for Diamond Hill at Connemara National Park

 Connemara Loop Drive

-This is the other way to drive to the park that I mentioned earlier if you have extra time to see more of the local countryside before or after your hike.
+Ireland is no stranger to the scenic road trip like the Slea Head Drive around Dingle, and Connemara is no different.
+If you have extra time to see more of the local countryside before or after your hike, the Connemara Loop Drive is a good option.
 I would have loved to do this drive, but since we only had two days in Galway, we wanted to maximize our time in the city.

 The 50-mile loop drive will actually take you past the two locations listed below and the park entrance.
 In addition to these, you’ll also see various archeological and historic sites, beaches, fishing villages, and other sights.